fyquah/fyquah.github.io/_posts/2015-04-16-rails-deployment.md

 ## 5. Install Bundler

 Bundler is a package management software for Ruby packages.
-Installing it is dead simple:
+In newer version of rvm, it is supposed to install by default.
+However, in case it is now, installing it is dead simple:

 ~~~bash
 gem install bundler